Paramedic Class - 2023 Applicants

 Students that are sponsored by an agency will be asked to sign an Informed Consent for Sharing Academic Information.
 The student has the right to refuse to sign this consent.
 The sponsoring agency will be given a copy of the signed document or informed of the student refusal.

-o Students who voluntarily withdraw from the program, prior to module 6 (Cardiology I February 8, 2022), may be subject to receiving a tuition refund.
-Tuition refunds (total tuition paid minus (-) the nonrefundable deposit of one half (1/2) of the tuition) will be prorated monthly up to this module.
-Once module 6 (Cardiology I) begins all monies paid to the program will be forfeited and students will not receive any tuition refund.
+Students who voluntarily withdraw from the program, prior to Module 6 (Cardiology I 8/22/23, may be subject to receiving a tuition refund.
+Tuition refunds (total tuition paid minus (-) the nonrefundable deposit of one half (1/2) of the tuition) will be prorated monthly up until this module.
+Once Module 6 (Cardiology I) begins all monies paid to the program will be forfeited and students will not receive any tuition refund upon withdrawal.

 Students who are expelled from the program, regardless of course duration, paid tuition will be forfeited, and students will not receive any tuition refund.

-Physical examination within last 6 months to include a current TB skin **
+• Physical examination within last 6 months to include a current TB skin test or bloodwork**

-Physician signed verification of chicken pox or a chicken pox tiiter (varicella titer) or varicella immunization
+• Physician signed verification of chicken pox or a chicken pox titer (varicella titer) or varicella immunization

 Testing for entry into this program is a step process:

-• Must complete a TABE test at own cost.
+o Must complete a TABE test at own cost.
 Attached is an information sheet.
-Results are due by August 12, 2021.
-A passing score at ninth grade level in all categories is required.
+Results are due by 2/24/23.
+A passing score at ninth grade level in reading and math categories is required.
 It may be taken as many times as you like.

-• Perform a satisfactory trauma assessment in accordance with the enclosed National Registry Evaluation Sheets.
-This will be administered on July 6, 7, 27 and 28 at same times above at 105 Bridge Street Please schedule this date as well.
+o Perform a satisfactory trauma assessment in accordance with the enclosed National Registry Evaluation Sheets.
+This will be administered on at 105 Bridge Street Please schedule this as well on same date as your written exam..
 (Point score added into total score)

 Upon completion of the admission components/examinations, each candidate’s score shall be combined to create a total score.
 An eligibility list, based upon total score from highest to lowest, will be compiled with the top 20 applicants receiving an invite to attend the program.

-Number of applicants will be limited, therefore, notify this office as soon as possible of your intent to test for entry.
+Number of applicants will be limited, therefore, notify Program Director as soon as possible of your intent to test for entry.
+Deadline for registration is January 31, 2023.

-A copy of the Course Catalog and the policies is available for your review on our website www.frankfort.ky.gov.
-If you need any further information regarding this class, please email me.
+A copy of the Course Catalog and the policies are available for your review on our website www.frankfort.ky.gov at Fire and EMS.
+The Trauma assessment form and registration form is also there.
 Upon acceptance, a copy will be distributed to you.

 Thank you for taking the time to consider becoming a paramedic with Frankfort Fire and EMS.
 We look forward to working with you.